 In case a fail-over mechanism is required, a second uplink will be realized between the two switches.
-See section "Protection Switching" on page 23.
+See section "Protection Switching" on page 24 and "Link Aggregation" on page 25.

 - Users can freely choose the QSFP ports that will be used to link the XHUB-VIA switches with each other. - There is no real limitation in the use of a specific type of network topology. - All XHUB-VIAs should be connected to the management network in order to have monitoring.